Number of Households Receiving Cash-Based Assistance

-1) For the percentage of the Minimum Expenditure Basket’s value, the cash-based assistance should follow the national Cluster / Cash Working Group’s recommendations.
+1) The cash-based assistance should follow the national Cluster / Cash Working Group’s recommendations for the percentage of the Minimum Expenditure Basket’s value.
 In the event that no such recommendation is available, or is not up-to-date, determine the percentage by:

 a) conducting a survey among a representative sample of the target households assessing the average monthly income of each household (or if this is problematic, then the monetary value of their monthly consumption); if possible, divide the household income by the number of household members to have an accurate per-person figure; and

 b) comparing this income data with the average cost of the items included in the MEB (or the Survival MEB – SMEB) on the local market